rtumber/hydrodyn-resistance/README.md

 More successful modelling methods retained at early stage and futher factors added.
 Final model used to predict values on testing set and performance assessed using RMSE.

-File FullScript.R is the script used to download and process the data, create the model and assess the performance
+File FullScript.R is the script used to download and process the data, create the model and assess the performance.
+File hydrodyn_resistance_report.Rmd is R markdown for project report.